mrdotan/apicv10/instructions/Lab3/index.md

 1. In the API Manager from the main menu on the left, click [[Develop]].

-2. Click on the menu icon to the right of [[inventory 1.0.0]] API and select [[Save as a new version]].
+2. Click on the menu icon to the right of [[HotelReview 1.0.0]] API and select [[Save as a new version]].